What Makes a Great Onboarding Video? Examples, Best Practices, and What to Include

 What is an onboarding video

 Anyone who’s worked at a company has probably gone through the onboarding process.
 And let’s be honest, it’s not always the most pleasant experience.
-Not because the information isn’t important, or because we’re not excited to start a new job, but because it often feels like a lot of information gets dumped on you all at once.
-And, granted, it can be overwhelming.
+Not because the information isn’t important, or because we’re not excited to start a new job, but often time it's due to the amount of information gets dumped on you all at once.
+And of course, it can be overwhelming.

-• Better retention: People remember what they see more than what they read.
+- Better retention: People remember what they see and hear more than what they read in a document.

-• Boosts confidence: New hires feel ready and connected from day one.
+- Boosts confidence: New hires walk in feeling prepared and connected since day one.

 Onboarding videos are a game-changer for remote teams, helping them feel like part of the company, even from afar.
 In fact, research from the Natural Sciences and Engineering Research Council of Canada (NSERC) shows that using infographic and animated videos helps keep the audience engaged for longer periods during online learning or training, including onboarding sessions.